Create a Shade Barrier to Make Your Home Insulated

 • No matter what window treatment you select, try to opt for blackout fabric material for maximum effectiveness.

 • While customizing the coverings, go for dark-colored hues that will effectively reflect the direct sunlight and heat.

 • Choose outside mount to cover the windows completely.

-• Attaching additional blackout or thermal liners will increase the insulation power.
+• Attaching additional blackout or thermal blind liners will increase the insulation power.

 • All these shades can be featured with motorization that will offer the ultimate convenience and ease of use.
 Pre-programmable timers and sensor options will open and close the shades automatically based on the outside climate condition and sun position.

 These are the top recommended window shades that will create a barrier against harsh weather conditions and seal the extra air.
 Customize and install properly to maintain proper ventilation all year long!